oracle-livelabs/database/video-on-demand-with-nosql-database/setup-environment/setup-environment.md

   ![stack-progress](images/stack-progress.png)

+  While it is running, go ahead and start Task 4.
 Once it has succeeded you can delete that window from your browser.

 ## Task 4: Understand Credentials, and Policies